Genesispro-maker/webcam-to-ASCII/README.md

 Sample pixel brightness/color and map it to ASCII characters

-Render the ASCII art in a <canvas> or element
+Render the ASCII art in a canvas

 🔹 Usage